 In the simplest way, if we have to describe Chef Sally Handoko, we can say she is someone who loves challenges.
 No, it’s not the usual way of just saying it; the more complicated it is the more she gets interested in it when it comes to patisserie.

-Chef Sally started her career in the Four Seasons in Indonesia and edged into the pastry kitchen.
+Sally started her career in the Four Seasons in Indonesia and edged into the pastry kitchen.
 After two years at Four Seasons, she moved to Dubai and worked with JW Marriot, Fairmont, and Conrad Dubai before her current position with ICCA Dubai as a Pastry Chef Instructor.
 Despite her successful position as a pastry chef in the kitchen hierarchy, Sally was always interested in developing her career as a culinary instructor so she can share her knowledge and inspire the next round of professionals in the field.

 Sally: Yeah, I could say it is one of the reasons, along with the fact that I always enjoyed cooking until I learned to bake.
 I was intrigued by the accuracy and perfection that you need to follow in each and every step of baking to get the desired result, unlike cooking.
-I remember my first attempt to make a simple sponge cake when I was in school, and it took me around 20 – 30 trials to get it done right.
-The more I tried the more it kept me interested in it so I could say baking is what created a passion for the culinary profession in me.
+I remember my first attempt to make a simple sponge cake when I was in school, and it took me around 20 – 30 trials to get it right.
+The more I tried the more it kept me interested in it.
+So I could say baking is what created a passion for the culinary profession in me.

 Shruti: You always knew that you wanted to be a Pastry Chef.
 How did you prep yourself for the profession?

 Sally: I started formal training during my high school days.
 In Indonesia, we have optional programs that we can do in high school and Hotel Management was one of them so I took it.
-After finishing the school I joined the bachelor program in Patisserie which ended with a 6-month internship in one of the prominent hotels of the region.
+After finishing school I joined the bachelor program in Patisserie which ended with a 6-month internship in one of the prominent hotels of the region.

 Shruti: Tell us a little about your journey as a Pastry Chef so far.

 Sally: From day 1 of my first job, it’s been a pleasantly challenging and amazing journey.
 Upon the completion of the course, I started my career with Four Seasons in Jakarta and worked there for 2 years.
-From there I moved to Dubai and worked with JW Marriot, Conrad, and Fairmont where I met my real mentor, Eric Gouteyron one of the top 10 pastry chefs in the world, who is the reason for what I have become today, before moving to ICCA as a pastry chef instructor.
+From there I moved to Dubai and worked with JW Marriot, Conrad, and Fairmont where I met my mentor, Eric Gouteyron one of the top 10 pastry chefs in the world, who is the reason for what I have become today, before moving to ICCA as a pastry chef instructor.

 Shruti: Despite having such a successful career line in the industry why did you opt for teaching profession?